Irene Dunne movies: Five-time Best Actress Academy Award nominee starred in now-forgotten originals of well-remembered remakes

-Recommended Irene Dunne movies include John M. Stahl's Back Street (1932), with Dunne suffering as The Other Woman in love with married man John Boles; James Whale's musical Show Boat (1936), with Dunne suffering and singing as the Woman Left Behind by Allan Jones; John Cromwell's Anna and the King of Siam (1946), with Dunne's Anna quietly stealing the show from Rex Harrison's mannered Siamese King; Michael Curtiz's period family comedy Life with Father (1947), with Dunne's Mother living with and trying to convince Father William Powell to get himself baptized; and George Stevens' family drama I Remember Mama (1948), with Dunne as the Academy Award-nominated Mama of the title – her fifth and final Oscar nod.
+Recommended Irene Dunne movies include John M. Stahl’s Back Street (1932), with Dunne suffering as The Other Woman in love with married man John Boles; James Whale’s musical Show Boat (1936), with Dunne suffering and singing as the Woman Left Behind by Allan Jones; John Cromwell’s Anna and the King of Siam (1946), with Dunne’s Anna quietly stealing the show from Rex Harrison’s mannered Siamese King; Michael Curtiz’s period family comedy Life with Father (1947), with Dunne’s Mother living with and trying to convince Father William Powell to get himself baptized; and George Stevens’ nostalgic immigration/family drama I Remember Mama (1948), with Dunne as the Academy Award-nominated titular Mama – her well-deserved fifth (and final) Oscar nod.

 Irene Dunne movie remakes